cornell-ece5745/ece5745-tut8-sram/docs/index.md

-The first write transaction takes a single cycle to go through the SRAM val/rdy wrapper (and is held up in the SRAM), but the SRAM response interface is not ready on cycles 5-7.
-The second and third write transactions are still accepted by the SRAM val/rdy wrapper and they will end up in the bypass queue, but the fourth write transaction is stalled because the request interface is not ready.
+The first write transaction takes a single cycle to go through the SRAM val/rdy wrapper (and is held up in the SRAM), but the SRAM response interface is not ready on cycles 5-6.
+The second write transaction is still accepted by the SRAM val/rdy wrapper and will end up in the bypass queue, but the third write transaction is stalled because the request interface is not ready.
 No transactions are lost.

 The SRAM module is parameterized to enable initial design space exploration, but just because we choose a specific SRAM configuration does not mean the files we need to create the corresponding SRAM macro exist yet.
-Once we have finalized the SRAM size, we need to go through a four step process.
+Once we have finalized the SRAM size, we need to go through a five step process.

 **Step 1: See if SRAM configuration already exists**